google/santa/README.md

 # Admin-Related Features

-* Multiple modes: In the default MONITOR mode, all binaries except those marked as blacklisted will be allowed to run, whilst being logged and recorded in the events database.
-In LOCKDOWN mode, only whitelisted binaries are allowed to run.
+* Multiple modes: In the default MONITOR mode, all binaries except those marked as blocked will be allowed to run, whilst being logged and recorded in the events database.
+In LOCKDOWN mode, only listed binaries are allowed to run.

 * Event logging: When the kext is loaded, all binary launches are logged.
 When in either mode, all unknown or denied binaries are stored in the database to enable later aggregation.

-* Certificate-based rules, with override levels: Instead of relying on a binary's hash (or 'fingerprint'), executables can be whitelisted/blacklisted by their signing certificate.
-You can therefore trust/block all binaries by a given publisher that were signed with that cert across version updates.
-A binary can only be whitelisted by its certificate if its signature validates correctly, but a rule for a binary's fingerprint will override a decision for a certificate; i.e. you can whitelist a certificate while blacklisting a binary signed with that certificate, or vice-versa.
+* Certificate-based rules, with override levels: Instead of relying on a binary's hash (or 'fingerprint'), executables can be allowed/blocked by their signing certificate.
+You can therefore allow/block all binaries by a given publisher that were signed with that cert across version updates.
+A binary can only be allowed by its certificate if its signature validates correctly but a rule for a binary's fingerprint will override a decision for a certificate; i.e. you can allowlist a certificate while blocking a binary signed with that certificate, or vice-versa.

 * Path-based rules (via NSRegularExpression/ICU): This allows a similar feature to that found in Managed Client (the precursor to configuration profiles,